mattmakai/djangocon_2012/index.rst

-The Daily Dot Does DjangoCon
+Does DjangoCon
 ============================

 .. image:: img/3millionserved.png

-Jason Novinger

 ----

 The paper of record for the Web
 ===============================

-* Report on the most important and relevant topics from within,
+* Report on the most important and relevant topics from within the Internet,
 * Apply tried-and-true principles drawn from community journalism to the growing cultures of the Internet
 * Allow our audience to read the Dot across multiple platforms, where they live, online.